precice/precice.github.io/README.md

     open-uri.rb:364:in `open_http': 429 Too Many Requests (OpenURI::HTTPError)
     ```

     while building the site locally, then you have been rate limited by Google Scholar.
 Comment out the contents of `_plugins/googlescholar.rb` to continue developing.
-Alternatively open [http://scholar.google.com/](http://scholar.google.com/) and complete the Captcha.
+Alternatively open [http://scholar.google.com/](http://scholar.google.com/) in a Browser and complete the Captcha.